Safety advice for motorists

 When driving you should:

-- Drive at a speed appropriate to the road and weather conditions, the volume of traffic and the likelihood of hazards.
+- Drive at a speed appropriate to the road and weather conditions, traffic volume and the likelihood of hazards.
 Speed limits are the maximum speed you can drive on a stretch of road in good conditions.

 - Never drink or take drugs and drive.
 Alcohol and drugs affect your judgement, vision, coordination, and reaction time.